github-fun/commands/3-branches.md

 Then, edit `question.txt` to ask an additional question (Ex.
 "What is your favorite animal and why?").

 ### Step 3.3 Committing branch changes
 You will need to add the file to git's tracking before making a commit, so first view the current changes with:
 `git status`

 You should see that you have an untracked file:
 ```
 On branch my-new-branch
+Changes not staged for commit:
+  (use "git add <file>..." to update what will be committed)
+  (use "git checkout -- <file>..." to discard changes in working directory)

+	modified:   question.txt

 Untracked files:
   (use "git add <file>..." to include in what will be committed)

 	random.txt

-nothing added to commit but untracked files present (use "git add" to track)
+no changes added to commit (use "git add" and/or "git commit -a")
 ```

 Add the new file with: